PrestaShop/PrestaShop/README.md

 The 'develop' branch of this repository contains the source code for the latest version of PrestaShop 1.7.

-PRESTASHOP IS CURRENTLY IN DEVELOPMENT.
+PRESTASHOP 1.7 IS CURRENTLY IN DEVELOPMENT.
 It is not production ready yet!
+Learn more about it on [the Build devblog](http://build.prestashop.com/).

 To install it, you will need Composer and NPM/Node.js -- during the development phase, at least.
 See below for more information.
 The final release will not need Composer/NPM to be installed.